 The Bitwise 10 Private Index Fund is the first crypto-based index fund and it holds the 10 largest digital currencies.
 Those assets are weighted by five-year diluted market values.

-The fund devotes nearly two thirds of its weight to bitcoin with ethereum and ripple combining for 20.10% of the fund’s weight.
+The private fund devotes nearly two thirds of its weight to bitcoin with ethereum and ripple combining for 20.10% of the fund’s weight.
 Assets in the fund are rebalanced on a monthly basis and the minimum investment is $25,000.

 “Assets are held in 100% cold storage, audited annually, and purchased across several liquidity providers to seek best execution,” according to Bitwise.
 “Bitwise actively evaluates network opportunities including hard forks, airdrops, staking rewards, super- and master-node rewards, and emissions, and captures available benefits for fund investors where appropriate.”